Tinformant/CS53001b/README.txt

 Launch.sh

-Sets up the simpledb database and creates the necessary domain: serverList
+Sets up the simpledb database and creates the necessary domain: serverList Creates a security group needed to access port 8080 and 22 Creates 5 ec-2 instances and configure them by running install-my-app.sh

-start_my_app.sh
+install-my-app.sh

+Installs Tomcat 8 in each ec-2 instance
+Changes permissions to give access for deployment Deploys the .war file
-Appends each server to serverList in simpleDB
+Appends information of each server to serverList in SimpleDB Waits for 15 seconds, then pull information of every server from SimpleDB